 Parapark: Don’t be put off if you’ve played in Budapest, as the Málaga venue has far prettier games than the Hungarian capital.
 We played the Fourth Element, a fun Indiana Jones-style game, when they first opened their doors (almost two years ago), while the 9th Gateway is a creepier game (but not scary – we played with two young children).
 Both have plenty of fun puzzles and some surprising moments, although I’d opt for the former if you’re just playing one.

 Prison Island: This absolutely isn’t an escape room.
 If you’ve heard of Boda Borg, then that’s probably the best comparison.
 If you haven’t, then think Crystal Maze-style games but with less guidance on what you’re meant to do.
 You spend an hour or two playing and re-playing the ~20 games of up to three minutes each, scoring points to get an overall score on the leaderboard.
 Lots of fun and suitable for anyone over the age of around 9.
 Best played with teams of three but possible with a team of two.
+So good that we went back a year later and played it again!

 - Malaga city